King's Medal for Champion Shots of the Royal Navy and Royal Marines: Description

-The reverse is identical to that of the Naval Good Shooting Medal and Queen's Medal for Champion Shots of the New Zealand Naval Forces.
+The reverse is identical to that of the Naval Good Shooting Medal and King's Medal for Champion Shots of the New Zealand Naval Forces.
 It bears a representation of a naked and cloaked Neptune, grasping thunderbolts in both hands and with his right arm drawn back in the act of hurling the missiles.
 Behind him is the prow of a Roman trireme, drawn by three sea horses.
 Above the horses, a trident is depicted on the table of the medal.
 The inscription is "AMAT VICTORIA CVRAM" (Victory delights in care), as required by King Edward VII.
 The design dates back to 1904, when the Deputy Master of the Royal Mint invited students of the Modelling School of the Royal College of Art in South Kensington to submit designs for the reverse of the Naval Good Shooting Medal.
 The winning design was submitted by Miss Margaret Winser, while the original die was engraved by George de Saulles.